kwwong333/two-layer-wall-model/README.md

 # Two Layer Model for High Schmidt and Prandtl Turbulent Boundary Layer
 Implementation of Two-Layer Wall Model for High Schmidt and Prandtl Numebr under Various Frictional Reynolds Number Conditions

-PS: Update remains to be done for python implementation, openfoam and FLUENT implementation.
+PS: Update remains to be done for matlab, python, openfoam and FLUENT implementation.

 ## Model Description
 The equations of two-layer scalar turbulent diffusivity can be written as,